From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 16. Cenote Tzau Jun Cat

-This is one of the first cenotes to be discovered in Homun and it’s public.
+This is one of the first cenotes to be discovered in Homun, and it’s public.

 It costs 20 pesos only.
 It’s located right outside town on the way to Cuzamà.